Misha B: Musical style and influences

-Activism and charity work
+Charity work

 Misha B, alongside Jody Cundy, Peter Norfolk, Peter Tatchell, is a joint patron of the UK's National Diversity Awards, an annual event which recognises positive role models and organisations who are connected to diversity in the United Kingdom.
 In 2013 she was quoted as saying that the awards were a "great opportunity to recognise and celebrate diversity."